-Your Directors have pleasure in presenting the Forty Fifth Annual Report on theBusiness and Operations of your Company together with the audited statement of accountsfor the year ended March 31 2016.
+Your Directors have pleasure in presenting the Forty Seventh Annual Report on theBusiness and Operations of your Company together with the Standalone and ConsolidatedFinancial Statements for the year ended 31st March 2018.

 1. FINANCIAL RESULTS

 The Financial performance of the Company during the year 2017-18 is summarizedbelow:

 | || || || ||(Rs in Lakhs) |

 |Particulars ||Year Ended March 31 2018 ||Year Ended March 31 2017 ||Year Ended March 31 2018 ||Year Ended March 31 2017 |